 - Turning holding temperature too low for product, this causes the refrigeration to overwork.

 - Walk-in manufacturers install a thermostat on the outside of the door that reads the internal temperature of the walk-in.
-There could be a chance that the thermostat is faulty.
+There is a chance that the thermostat is faulty or needs to be recalibrated.
 Always have a backup thermometer in the walk-in to make sure the walk-in is holding the optimal temperature.

 - Stacking boxes or food too close to the door thermometer-sensing bulb or thermostat-sensing bulb can cause a false reading of the temperature in the walk-in.